chorwaitong/jarvis/README_GMailAutomate.md

 3. Navigate to **APIs & Services** > **Library** and enable the **Gmail API**.
 4. Configure OAuth consent screen:
    - Set up your application name and scope.
-   - Add yourself as a test user.
+   - (optional) Add yourself as a test user.
 5. Create credentials:
    - Select **OAuth 2.0 Client IDs**.
    - Download the credentials JSON file and save it as `credentials.json` in the subfolder [\credentials\] of the project directory.